Your Calling Is Already Written

 The Awakening

-But here's what my teachers have shown me: Every single person who knows Jesus as savior has a calling.
+What finally broke through: Every single person who knows Jesus as savior has a calling.
 Not just pastors.
 Not just missionaries.
 You.

-As Derek Prince, one of the great Bible teachers of the 20th century, taught from 2 Timothy 1:9: "God has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace, which was given to us in Christ Jesus before time began."
+Derek Prince, one of the great Bible teachers of the 20th century, taught from 2 Timothy 1:9: "God has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace, which was given to us in Christ Jesus before time began."

 Before time began.
-Your calling isn't an afterthought—it's part of an eternal plan.
+Your calling isn't an afterthought.
+It's part of an eternal plan.

 Why This Isn't About Becoming a Preacher

 I'm not trying to become a priest or stand on stages.
-God absolutely calls some to preach—it's a vital, holy calling.
+God absolutely calls some to preach.
+It's a vital, holy calling.
 But that's probably not your calling, statistically speaking.
 The profound misunderstanding that keeps so many trapped is thinking God only calls people to "religious" work.

 Your calling is the specific work God designed you to accomplish using your unique gifts, experiences, and position.
 It's not about adding religious activities to your life.
 It's about discovering how God wants to use everything He's already given you for Kingdom purposes.